Lunkov/pyfunctest/README.md

 2. Create, start and stop containers
 3. Send and receive messages from Kafka, RabbitMQ
 4. Write and read data from mySQL, MariaDB, PostgreSQL
-5. Write and read data from FTP, MinIO
+5. Write and read files from FTP, MinIO

 ## Install